Xeomin Injections Questions and Answers

 What is a Xeomin injection?

 A Xeomin injection is a cosmetic treatment used in the reduction of wrinkles and fine lines by relaxing muscle movement.
-It does this by blocking the signals from nerves to muscles, effectively inducing a state of localized paralysis.
+It does this by reversibly modulating the signals from nerves to muscles, thus causing a relaxed, softened look in the local area injected.
 Xeomin is similar to Botox as they both use the same active ingredient, botulinum toxin.
 When compared to Botox, the biggest difference with Xeomin is the absence of accessory proteins.
 Xeomin uses a purified version of the botulinum toxin where these proteins are not present.
 These accessory proteins are not necessary for the procedure.

 Which lasts longer, Botox or Xeomin?